nobooli/POLton/docs/src/trivia-herself.md

 [Spicy Food]
 She likes eating spicy food.
 The limit of the spicy food she can eat is Mouko Tanmen Nakamoto's North Pole ramen.
+She can eat CoCo Ichibanya's curry at spicy level 4, but for her spicy level 10 is painful.
+(NOTE: not on the wiki, but if I remember correctly, she ate level 10 during LizeLulu Listen.
+I'll provide a source later.)

 [Physical Activity]
 She likes doing physical activity.